MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/windows-server-azure-edition-23h2.md

 ### 3. Export VHD to Azure Local

-Next, you'll need to export the VHD you created from the managed disk to your Azure Local instance, which will let you create new VMs.
+Next, you'll need to export the VHD you created from the managed disk to your Azure Local, which will let you create new VMs.
 Use the following method using a regular web browser or using Azure Storage Explorer.

 To export the VHD: